-While you may have walked to school from a very young age, children these days are often walked or driven to school until they are well into their teens.
+If you grew up in the UK, you may have walked to school from a very young age, children these days are often walked or driven to school until they are well into their teens.
 This may leave you questioning what age your child can walk to school by themselves.
-This is tricky because the law doesn’t specify an age when a child is allowed to be out unsupervised.
+This is tricky because UK law doesn’t specify an age when a child is allowed to be out unsupervised.
 In this post I’m going to suggest some things to consider and some ways to prepare your child to walk to school alone.

-What Age Do Parents Think a Child Can Walk to School Alone?
+What Age Do Parents Think a Child Can Walk to School Alone in the UK?

 To research this post I decided to run a poll in my local parenting group on Facebook to see at what age people think it’s ok for children to walk to school alone.
 While many people mentioned that circumstances had an impact on the decision, the majority, by quite a long way, felt that between 11 and 12 was the right age.
 This ties in with around the age children are either in the last year of primary school or the first year of secondary school.
 Out of 88 votes cast, no one thought under 8s should walk to school alone and only person felt 8-9 year olds should.
 10-11 was the next most popular choice, only four people felt that children should be over 13 to walk to school alone.

 Personally, my vote goes to the between 9 and 10 year olds.
 My son is 9 and in year 5 (he’s summer born so wont turn ten until year 5 is pretty much over) and he’s been walking home from school alone or with friends since the start of year 5.
 I still walk to school with him but this is because I’m walking his seven year old sister to school anyway.
 Just three other people felt this was the right to walk to school unsupervised, which didn’t particularly surprise me as my free range approach to parenting means my children generally have more independence than most.

 Lost of people who responded to my poll commented with the circumstance that impacted on their choice of age, below I will highlight some of the considerations that can impact on the age a child can walk to school alone.